-Another thing that you need to make sure is if the mic or system sound volume is enough.
+You need to make sure of if the mic or system sound volume is enough.
 Lower volume can result in unpleasant sound or no sound at all.
 Try maxing the volume of the sound receiver of Audacity and start recording.
-If it’s too loud, you can adjust it anytime according to your liking.
+If it's too loud, you can adjust it anytime according to your liking.
 Also, make sure that your mic is plugged correctly on your computer.
-If all of these troubleshooting steps did not fix audacity not playing sound, I strongly suggest that you use an alternative to Audacity.
+Suppose all of these troubleshooting steps did not fix Audacity, not playing sound.
+In that case, I strongly suggest that you use an alternative to Audacity.
 We wrote a review of one of the best audio recording software below.

-If Audacity no sound problem still occurs, try using the AceThinker Screen Grabber Pro.
-This tool is a reliable and robust screen recording software.
-It can not only record the screen but also give you an option to capture the audio-only.
-This tool can record audio in system sound, microphone, or both, and it can result in its highest quality.
+If Audacity no sound problem still occurs, try using the AceThinker Screen Grabber Premium.
+It is a reliable and robust screen recording software that can record the screen and capture the audio-only.
+Screen Grabber Premium records audio in system sound, microphone, or both, resulting in its highest quality.
 For recording both audio sources, you have the option to adjust the volume of each source.
 It is helpful when you are recording music from your computer and recording your voice for narration at the same time.
 We have listed the steps to record audio below for you to follow.